Why Circuit Breaker Keeps Tripping Off

 - Can I install a 20 amp breaker possibly?
 Any suggestions?

-Received from a Handyman in Lawrence, NY.
+Received from a Handyman in Lawrence, New York.

 How to Fix a Tripping Circuit Breaker Problem

-Application: Troubleshooting a Tripping Circuit Breaker.
+Application: How to Troubleshoot a Tripping Circuit Breaker.

 Tools Required: Basic Electricians Pouch Hand Tools and Voltage Tester and Amperage Meter or Current Recorder.